 balance - focus - strength - vitality

 Welcome to Steffie K. Acupuncture, your doorway to well-being.
 Whether you're dealing with an acute injury, chronic pain or simply don't feel your best, the holistic approach of traditional Chinese medicine can offer you a solution.
 I am a registered acupuncturist and doctor of traditional Chinese medicine with over twelve years experience treating a wide range of conditions.
-Over the past twelve years I've seen lives change, be created and extended through the use of this wonderful modality.
+Over the past thirteen years I've seen lives change, be created and extended through the use of this wonderful modality.

 I graduated from the Academy of Classical Oriental Sciences in Nelson, British Columbia, from their five-year full-time program in 2005.
 After an extensive internship at Evergreen Acupuncture with the late Dr. David Chu, I embarked on private practice in central Alberta and then overseas.
 With a passion for herbal medicine, I've been involved in formula creation and manufacture for an independent label in Australia.

 My philosophy is simple, life is to be lived to its fullest.
 If you're in the midst of a health challenge that is preventing you from living an extraordinary life, my aim is to get you back on track.
 A true mindbody medicine, traditional Chinese medicine takes a comprehensive approach.
 Through the use of acupuncture primarily, combined with herbal medicine, diet therapy, mindful movement and meditation, I offer an integrated approach to your well-being.